schur/Agon-Light-Assembly/README.md

 If you want to use your assembled program as a MOS command (saved in the /mos folder of the SD card), you must use Z80 legacy (16-bit) mode.
 This is because the MOS will load your program, if executed as a MOS command, to $B0000.
 Please note, your assembled program must be 32kb or less.

+### The MOS executable format

+The MOS header is stored from bytes 64 in the executable and consists of the following:

+- A three byte ASCII representation of the word MOS
+- A single byte for the header version
+- A single byte for the executable type: 0 = Z80, 1 = ADL

+Note: This is already taken care of by the [init.inc](https://github.com/schur/Agon-Light-Assembly/blob/main/include/init.inc) include file in this repository.

 ## spasm-ng Manual

 There is no manual for the spasm-ng assembler itself.
 However, the syntax for assembler directives follows tasm, so you can refer to the Source File Format, Expressions and Assembler Directives sections of the [TASM Manual](http://www.s100computers.com/Software%20Folder/6502%20Monitor/The%20Telemark%20Assembler%20Manual.pdf)